 - Artist/Hyde Park Road closes from Bishop's Lodge to Gonzales Road.
 Through traffic will be able to pass on Gonzales Road, but with adjacent road closures, streets may experience congestion, so please allow extra time.

-- Rosario Boulevard closes from Old Taos Highway to Rosario Hill Road, just east of Griffin Street.
+- Rosario Boulevard closes from Griffin Street to Old Taos Highway

-- Paseo de Peralta closes from North Guadalupe Street, east of DeVargas Mall, to Marcy Street.
+- Paseo de Peralta closes from North Guadalupe Street (east of DeVargas Mall) to East Marcy Street.

 BISHOP'S LODGE ROAD